HenriWahl/doko3000/README.md

 other via video conference in a parallel window.
 To keep as much normality during the pandemic, doko3000 is intended to be **as digital as necessary, as analog as possible**.
 This is why **no rules** are included, because there are so many and players should apply them like sitting at a real table.
-For the same reason there are **no scoreboards** or statistics - it will even feel more familiar if somebody of the group notes the score as before.
+For the same reason there are **no global scoreboards** or statistics - it will even feel more familiar if somebody of the group notes the score as before.

 Ingame language at the moment is only german due to Doppelkopf being a mostly german phenomenon.
 Might change in the future.

 ## Screenshots

-Player sees cards in its hand and the ones on the table.
+Every player sees cards in its hand and the ones on the table.
 The display at the top shows all 4 players of the current round:

 ![Playing doko3000](doc/doko3000-play.png)